-- 1% of the first \$80 million of the value of the production at the mine shaft head for all mines operated; - 4% on the value at the mine shaft head in excess of \$80 million for all mines operated.
+- 1% of the first \$80 million of the value of the production at the mine shaft head for all mines operated; - 4% of the value at the mine shaft head in excess of \$80 million for all mines operated.

 An operator's output value at the mine shaft head in respect of a mine it operates is calculated on the basis of the operator's gross value of annual output from the mine.
-The aim of this calculation, by means of inclusions and deductions, will be to determine the value of the mineral substance from the mine once extracted from Québec soil but before it is processed by the operator.
-The output value at the mine shaft head may not be less than 10% of the operator's gross value of annual output from that mine.
+The aim of this calculation, by means of inclusions and deductions, will be to determine the value of the mineral substance from the mine once